learn-co-curriculum/phase-1-context-implicit-setting/README.md

 ## How JavaScript Implicitly Sets Execution Context

-Under most circumstances, we do not need to use `call`, `apply`, or `bind` to explicitly pass the execution context.
-Instead we depend on JavaScript to determine the execution context _implicitly_.
+Under most circumstances, we do not need to use `call`, `apply`, or `bind` to explicitly pass the `this` object.
+Instead we depend on JavaScript to determine what it should be _implicitly_.
 As a result, it's important to understand how that works.
 There are two basic conditions we need to consider:

 1. "bare" function calls
 2. calling a function expression that's a property of an object